winitzki/scall/tutorial/programming_dhall.md

 ### Data constructors

-The function `fix : F C → C` (sometimes also called `build`) provides a general way of creating new values of type `C` out of previously known values, or from scratch.
+The function `fix : F C → C` (sometimes also called `build`) provides a general way of creating new values of type `C` out of previously known values or from scratch.

 As the type `F C` is almost always a union type, it is convenient to rewrite the function type `F C → C` as a product of simpler functions.
 We can write this in a mathematical notation: